1289dhrupal/miniproject1_group18/readme.md

 #### Step 3: Initialize the Dataset
 Run `SetupData.groovy` as a Groovy script to set up the initial dataset required for analysis.
+> **NOTE:** The dataset provided is pre-populated with necessary field values for demonstration purposes.
+It is recommended not to fetch new data during the demo as it may be time-consuming and require significant disk space.

 #### Step 4: Run Analysis Scripts
 Execute either `Groovy_Query.groovy` or `MongoDB_Query.groovy` as Groovy scripts to perform data analysis.